uber-archive/vis-academy/src/docs/testing-a-geospatial-app/1-smoke-tests.md

 It's also often a good idea to write tests after a change, because such a test can _explain_ the idea behind the change.
 The second function of tests, beyond preventing bugs, is to describe expected behaviors of the app; tests are also a form of documentation.

-## Smoke screens
+## Smoke tests

-Smoke screens are the dumbest, most basic tests.
+Smoke tests are the dumbest, most basic tests.
 We're just trying to see if calling the React components of our app doesn't cause a crash.
-They are honestly not the most useful tests, in the grand scheme of things, but they are also very easy and short to write and if a smoke screen ever fails, you certainly have a problem.
-So let's write our first set of smoke screens.
+Even though they are very short and easy to write, and that they can prevent catastrophic (albeit unlikely) failures, in the grand scheme of things, they are rarely worth the time.

+What they are good for, however, is to help us understand how to get started with testing.

 ## Installing new stuff